The evidence strongly suggests that Dr. Hayes conflated two different men who happened to have similar names.

 On 4 January 1731 “Peter Hay of Surry County” bought 100 acres on the north side of the Three Creeks in Isle of Wight County from James Atkinson, being a 1725 patent to Richard Atkinson, located in what became the westernmost part of what would become Southampton County.
-3 Seventeen years later on 20 September 1748 Peter Hay was issued a patent for 130 acres adjoining his own land on the north side of Three Creeks.4 That part of Isle of Wight became Southampton County in 1749.
+4 Seventeen years later on 20 September 1748 Peter Hay was issued a patent for 130 acres adjoining his own land on the north side of Three Creeks and extending to Brown’s Branch no more than two miles from the Surry County line.5 That part of Isle of Wight became Southampton County in 1749.

 This is not the same Peter Hayes “of Bertie County” who was on a Chowan County militia roster in 1720, was witnessing deeds in Bertie County in 1728, was buying land on Cashy Swamp in 1733, and who appears continuously in Bertie records until his 1761 will.

-In the meantime his brother-in-law Henry Ivey (c1695-1774), who had married Rebecca Sledge, also settled nearby on Three Creeks.
-The two brothers-in-law witnessed a deed together for nearby land on 22 September 1743.5 (For more on Henry Ivey see this paper and look for Henry Ivey on page 11.)
+In the meantime Peter Hay’s brother-in-law Henry Ivey (c1695-1774), who had married Rebecca Sledge, also settled nearby on Three Creeks.
+The two brothers-in-law witnessed a deed together for nearby land on 22 September 1743.6 (For more on Henry Ivey see this paper and look for Henry Ivey on page 11.)

-In both the above cases, he signed using the same mark — a different mark than the one used by Peter Hayes of Bertie County (whose same mark was used to sell land to his brother Arthur Hayes in Isle of Wight.)
+In both the above deeds, Peter Hay(s) signed using the same mark — a notably different mark than the one used by Peter Hayes of Bertie County (whose same mark was used to sell land to his brother Arthur Hayes in Isle of Wight.)

-On 16 May 1749 Peter Hay sued John Morgan in Surry County for trespass assault and battery, winning the case in a jury trial.
-He was ordered to pay 496 pounds of tobacco each to two witnesses named Robert Rose and Thomas Johnson (neighbors on Three Creeks) for four days attendance in court and for 33 miles of travel each day.
-The jury apparently considered the claim somewhat frivolous as they awarded Peter Hay merely four shillings in damages.
-7 In February 1750/51 Peter Hay sued Thomas Lucas for breach of promise in a case that dragged on until a jury in July 1751 decided in Peter Hay’s favor and awarded him £15:0s:6d in damages, plus costs.8
+On 16 May 1749 Peter Hay sued John Morgan (a neighbor of Gilbert and Richard Hay) in Surry County court for trespass assault and battery, winning the case in a jury trial.
+He was ordered to pay 496 pounds of tobacco each to two witnesses named Robert Rose and Thomas Johnson (neighbors on Three Creeks) for four days attendance in court and for 33 miles of travel each day.8 The jury apparently considered the claim somewhat frivolous as they awarded Peter Hay merely four shillings in damages.
+9 In February 1750/51 Peter Hay sued Thomas Lucas for breach of promise in a case that dragged on until a jury in July 1751 decided in Peter Hay’s favor and awarded him £15:0s:6d in damages, plus costs.10

 Peter Hays wrote his will several miles away in Halifax County Virginia on 3 August 1760, and it was proved at the March court 1761.
-11 He gave five shillings to his son Charles Hays, and five shillings each to seven daughters named Rebecca “Emry” (Emory), Edy Philips, Winny Hilliard, Selve Hays, Milly Hays, Wille Hays, and Hannah (no surname given).
-His wife Martha was named executor, receiving the remainder of the estate, and the will was witnessed by Ruben Hays, among others.
-There is no record of Peter Hays buying or patenting land in Halifax, and the will makes no mention of land.
-In fact there was no other record found of Peter Hay(s) in Halifax County.
+13 The will bequeathed five shillings to his son Charles Hays and five shillings each to seven daughters named Rebecca “Emry” (Emory), Edy Philips, Winny Hilliard, Selve Hays, Milly Hays, Wille Hays, and Hannah (no surname given).
+His wife Martha was named executor, received the remainder of the estate, and the will was witnessed by Ruben Hays, among others.
+There is no record of Peter Hays buying or patenting land in Halifax County, and the will makes no mention of land.
+In fact there was no other record found of Peter Hay(s) in Halifax County, not even an inventory.

 Arnold E. Hayes wrote that there were four older children (William, John, Thomas, and Reuben) who were ignored by the will, though there is no evidence at all that there were other children.
-Having married Martha Sledge about 1726, the oldest children of Peter Hays of Southampton and Halifax could have been no older than early-thirties when he died.
+Having married Martha Sledge about 1726, the oldest children of Peter Hays and Martha Sledge could have been no older than early-thirties when he died.

 The son Charles Hayes does not appear in the records of either Halifax County, North Carolina or Southampton County, Virginia, and I do not know what became of him.
-The identity of Reuben Hayes is unknown, as he does not appear in Halifax records either.
-He is not likely to be a son of Peter Hays, as his witness to the will would deprive him of any claim on the residual estate.12 Nor does he seem to be the same person as the Reverend Reuben Hays of Johnston/Dobbs County who was literate and would surely not have signed the document with a mark.13
+The identity of the witness Reuben Hayes is unknown, as he does not appear in Southampton or Halifax records either.
+He is not likely to be a son of Peter Hays, as his witness to the will would deprive him of any claim on the residual estate.14 Nor does he seem to be the same person as the Reverend Reuben Hays of Johnston/Dobbs County who was literate and would surely not have signed the document with a mark.15

-The daughter Rebecca Emory was evidently the wife of Edward Emory, whose 1792 will named his wife Rebecca and left a legacy to Temperance Hilliard.
-14
+The daughter Rebecca Emory was the wife of Edward Emory, whose 1792 will named his wife Rebecca and left a legacy to Temperance Hilliard.
+16

 - “Hayes – Hays of Virginia and North Carolina” by Arnold Edmund Hayes, Historical Southern Families, Volume 15, pages 174-5. [↩]